hawkinsw/quic-wg-wiki/First-Implementation-Draft.md

   * processing ACK frames, removing acked packets from the retransmission buffer
   * timer-based retransmission of lost handshake packets

-For this part, a sender does not have to generate RTT samples and can use a fixed timer for retransmitting lost handshake packets.
+  > Note: For this part, a sender does not have to generate RTT samples and can use a fixed timer for retransmitting lost handshake packets.
 A receiver must be able to handle packets received out of order and generate ACK frames that indicate missing packets.

 * basic STREAM sending and receiving.
 This includes:
   * accepting stream data for the handshake and generating STREAM frames
   * assembling a stream of bytes from received STREAM frames.

-For this part, a receiver must handle STREAM data received reordered, with gaps, or duplicated.
+  > Note: For this part, a receiver must handle STREAM data received reordered, with gaps, or duplicated.
 Specifically, a receiver must allow for a sender to rebundle retransmitted STREAM data, meaning that a received STREAM frame may contain bytes that have already been received, and bytes that were lost.

 * integration with TLS 1.3 handshake - The basic 1-RTT mode must be supported.
 TLS exporters are not needed, nor are session tickets.
 Basic key exchange is sufficient and implementations can use any certificate.
 All MTI algorithms listed in TLS 1.3 are expected.